What are Polymers?

 |Bakelite||(a) Phenol (b) Formaldehyde||Plastic switches, Mugs, buckets|

 |Melamine Formaldehyde Resin||(a) Melamine (b) Formaldehyde||Ceramic plastic material|

 How do polymers have different physical properties?
 Give examples.

-In polymers, monomers are bonded, by different molecular interactions.
-Nature of these interactions, yield polymers of varying elasticity, tensile strength, toughness, thermal stability, etc.
+In polymers, monomers are bonded by different molecular interactions.
+The nature of these interactions yields polymers of varying elasticity, tensile strength, toughness, thermal stability, etc.

-- Monomers forming a linear chain with weak bonding.
+- Monomers form a linear chain with weak bonding.
 These polymers exhibit elasticity and are called elastomers.
 Example: Neoprene, Buna-S, Buna-R.

 - Polymers with strong forces of interaction between the monomer in both linear and between the chains have higher tensile strength and are used as fibres.
 Example: Polyamides (nylon6,6), polyesters(terylene).

 - Polymers having their intermolecular force in between the elastomers and fibres are thermoplastics.
 They can be repeatedly reprocessed without much change in their polymeric properties.
 Example: Polythene, polyvinyl.

 - Monomers that undergo heavy branching get fused on heating and cannot be reused or reprocessed.
 Such materials are thermosetting plastics.
 Bakelite, Urea-formaldehyde are examples.